jrasmusson/ios-professional-course/Password-Reset/5-Inline-Interactions/README.md

 ![](images/2.png)

-Then let's register ourselves and the text field's protocol-delegate.
+Then let's register ourselves as the text field's delegate.

 **PasswordTextField**